AET-DevOps25/team-sigma/README.md

 ## Monitoring and Observability

 Nemo implements comprehensive monitoring using Prometheus and Grafana, providing real-time observability across all microservices.
-It can be reached at `localhost:3001` when developing locally, or at https://nemo.student.k8s.aet.cit.tum.de/grafana.
+The Grafana dashboards can be accessed at `localhost:3001` when developing locally, or at https://nemo.student.k8s.aet.cit.tum.de/grafana.

 ### Prometheus Configuration